Stop Blaming Your Stomach! The Real Cause of Reflux

 Modified Xiaochaihu Decoction (MXD)

-One of the most promising herbal treatments for GERD is the Modified Xiaochaihu Decoction (MXD).
-In a randomized, double-blind clinical trial involving 288 patients, MXD was found to be as effective as omeprazole in relieving GERD symptoms.
-Moreover, it significantly improved lower esophageal sphincter pressure and reduced ineffective esophageal motility.
-Patients receiving MXD also experienced fewer symptom relapses at 1- and 3-month follow-ups.
+In a randomized, double-blind trial involving 288 patients, MXD was found to be just as effective as omeprazole in relieving common GERD symptoms like heartburn and acid regurgitation.
+But that’s not all.
+Researchers also observed that MXD significantly improved lower esophageal sphincter pressure — the “valve” that prevents stomach acid from flowing back up — and reduced ineffective esophageal motility.
+Even more encouraging?
+Patients taking MXD experienced fewer relapses at 1- and 3-month follow-ups compared to those on standard medication.

 Liujunzi Decoction (LJZD)